-What Is New for 2005
+What's New for 2007

 The tax rates mentioned in the instructions for Parts I and II of Schedule H will not change.
-The 2005 Employee Social Security and Medicare Tax Withholding Table is in Publication 926, Household Employer's Tax
+However, the cash wage threshold that you pay to any one household employee remains at \$1,500 for 2007.
+The 2007 Employee

-Guide.
+Social Security and Medicare Tax Withholding Table is in Pub.
+926, Household Employer's Tax Guide.

-Limit on Wages Subject to Social Security Tax.
-The \$87,900 amount in the instructions for Part I of Schedule H will increase to \$90,000.
+Limit on wages subject to social security tax.
+The \$94,200 amount in the instructions for Part I of Schedule H will increase to \$97,500.